 What are the risks?

 Risks.
-Don't take senna for more than about 10 days.
+Don't take senna long term.
 Always follow the directions on the bottle.
 Senna may be dangerous if you have kidney or liver problems, heart disease, Crohn's disease, colitis, stomach ulcers, hemorrhoids, intestinal problems, or abdominal pain.
 If you're pregnant or breastfeeding, check with a doctor before using senna.

 Interactions.
 If you take any medications regularly, talk to your doctor before you start using senna supplements.
 They could interact with diuretics, blood thinners, and medications for heart problems and diabetes.